klausman/armapadocs/content/mods/ace_medical/index.md

 someone back up easier, as high blood loss affects wakeup chances and the usefulness of both epinephrine and morphine.

 Also, both epinephrine and morphine work differently.
 Epinephrine is no longer the "pop one and you're up" magic stick.
 Instead, it bumps up the heart rate for ten seconds, increasing wakeup chance.
+It also increases the frequency of the wakeup checks.
 But it will do basically nothing if the patient is in cardiac arrest and CPR is not administered at the same time.

 Morphine has also lost a lot of magic.
 Its effects happen over a much longer time (typically 10-30 minutes).
 Thus it makes almost no sense to use several of them at the same time, unless you're about to pass out from the pain.
+There is usually no point in giving morphine to an unconscious patient.

 ## Non-medic players